 For groups of 15 people or more, there are various types of tours that you can check out!

 The Madison Square Garden Educational Tour is included with the Madison Square Garden All Access Tour, as well as a meet and greet with a member of the MSG corporate or production team.
 There will be a talk from the representative, along with a Q&A session.
 Don’t miss out on this extra feature of the tour!

 “A must visit venue on your travels to Manhattan.
 This Internationally recognised venue holds everything from ice hockey, to basketball, to some of the most recognised performing artists in the world.”

 —Michael W., Melbourne, Australia

-Experience the legendary Madison Square Garden via Amtrak to Penn Station in New York City—Don’t forget to use the I Love New York 15% discount!
+Experience the legendary Madison Square Garden via Amtrak to Penn Station in New York City—Don’t forget to use the See New York and Save 15% discount!
 Madison Square Garden is located right above Penn Station, steps from the Long Island Rail Road entrance between 31st and 33rd Streets on 7th Avenue.